Thomas Cochrane, 10th Earl of Dundonald: Burial and memorial

 Lord Dundonald was interred in Westminster Abbey in the floor of the nave directly before the choir.
 The procession was led by dean Bradley (robed as Chancellor of the Order of Bath).
-Persons involved were; The Brazilian Minister in London and his entire staff (in full levée dress), 12th Earl of Dundonald (wearing a general's uniform), Captain Duarte de Bacella (of the Floriano), First Lieutenant Arthur Thompson, Lieutenant Eduardo de Procuca, and Lieutenant Oscar Gomes Bruza (of the same vessel).
+Persons involved were: The Brazilian Minister in London and his entire staff (in full levée dress), 12th Earl of Dundonald (wearing a general's uniform), Captain Duarte de Bacella (of the Floriano), First Lieutenant Arthur Thompson, Lieutenant Eduardo de Procuca, and Lieutenant Oscar Gomes Bruza (of the same vessel).
 The captain and his chief lieutenant carried extra wreaths as personal offerings from the Brazilian warship's company and from her officers.

 The Brazilian Minister uttered these words; "We place these flowers on Lord Cochrane's grave in the name of the Brazilian Navy, which he created, and of the Brazilian nation, to whose independence and unity he rendered incomparable services."

-Lord Cochrane's Grandson; Douglas Cochrane, 12th Earl of Dundonald replied to the minister by saying: "Senhor Nabuco, on behalf of my grandfather's family, I thank the Brazilian Navy and the Brazilian people for this tribute of respect to his memory."
+Cochrane's grandson, Douglas Cochrane, 12th Earl of Dundonald, replied to the minister by saying: "Senhor Nabuco, on behalf of my grandfather's family, I thank the Brazilian Navy and the Brazilian people for this tribute of respect to his memory."

 His epitaph, written by Sir Lyon Playfair, reads: